leotrs/erdos/content/graphs/directed.md

 IMAGE

-For this problem, you need to read a file from stdin and output two nodes: the node with the hightest *outgoing* edges and the node with the hightest *incoming* edges.
+For this problem, you need to read a file from stdin and output two
+integers: the node with the hightest nomber of *outgoing* edges and the node with the hightest nomber of *incoming* edges.

-Note: for a given node `u`, the number of outgoing edges from `u` is called *outdegree* of u, and the number of incoming edges to `u` is the *indgree* of u.
+Note: for a given node `u`, the number of outgoing edges from `u` is called *outdegree* of `u`, and the number of incoming edges to `u` is the *indgree* of `u`.

 ### Input